CyberSource/cybersource-sdk-php/README.md

 composer.phar require cybersource/sdk-php
 ```

-Alternatively you can mennually add the dependency to your composer.json file
+Alternatively you can manually add the dependency to your composer.json file

 ```json
 "require": {